 Do I need FEMA flood insurance in place before a flooding event, or is it available to all eligible residents at any time?

-Are there options for insurance to cover tree removal due to storm damage, and do you represent contractor disputes?
+Are there any options to have insurance cover tree removal due to storm damage?
+Additionally, if a contractor damages my property and a dispute arises, do you represent these kinds of cases?

 What timeframe should we expect to hear back from our adjuster?